MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-memory-states.md

 ### Dialog sub-scopes

 All trigger actions in an adaptive dialog have their own sub-scopes and are accessed by name, for example the `Foreach` action is accessed as `dialog.Foreach`.
 By default, the index and value are set in the `dialog.foreach` scope, which can be accessed as `dialog.Foreach.index` and `dialog.Foreach.value`.
-You can read more about the `Foreach` action in [Actions in adaptive dialogs][6].
+You can read more about the `Foreach` action in [Actions in adaptive dialogs][foreach-action].

 ## Turn scope